Advantages and Disadvantages of Outdoor Advertising

 Brief Exposure Time

 Outdoor ads, especially billboards, are typically viewed for only a few seconds as people pass by.
+For a deeper look at how these factors play out specifically for billboard placements, read our full guide to the advantages and disadvantages of billboard advertising.
 This brevity limits the amount of information that can be effectively communicated, making it difficult to convey complex messages or detailed contact information.
 The key to successful outdoor advertising is to keep the message clear, concise, and easy to grasp at a glance.

 High Initial Costs